IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_end_of_semester_deliverables.md

 Here’s a how to: https://www.dropbox.com/help/167 (There is also a video explaining how to do it later in the page as well.)
 A dropbox link is actually different than sharing an actual dropbox folder.

 Create a dropbox link with the following contents:
-* **deliverables for the senior project catalog**
   * title of your project
   * URL to your project website
+  * short text description of your project
   * *at least* 3, hi-res images of your project (RAW preferably or 300dpi)
   * (OPTIONAL) quicktime video (for those of you doing video projects or projects that can be documented with video)
-  * short text description of your project
+  * (for lyndsey only) mp3s of all the episodes

 ### END OF SEMESTER PRESENTATION
 * Export as a pdf and post on basecamp

-### PORTFOLIO WEBSITE
-*NOTE: This is different than your <a href="dm4003_senior_project_blog.md">Senior Project Website</a>.*
-This website should market and promote your body of work for possible employment or other post graduation opportunities.
-This should NOT be hosted on http://sites.bxmc.poly.edu.
-Ideally, you should have your own domain name.

 ### END OF SEMESTER PUBLIC PRESENTATIONS

+Wed, May 13, 2-6pm EST
+MAGNET 811 (Attendance is MANDATORY for the entire 4 hours!)

 Use the project plan guidelines as a guide for content.
 Your public presentation should showcase your completed senior project–gold version.

      Each presentation will consist of
      * 10 minutes of presentation and